Xingorno/3DLIVUS/README.md

   <em>Figure 2.
 Framework for 3D US integration into conventional 2D US guidance. (a) 3DLIVUS system; (b) intra-procedural guidance.
 Note: the role of 3D US is highlighted in a brown block.
 (Regi: Registration, Recon: 3D US reconstruction)</em>
 </div>

-## Project 2: 3D US Acquisition & Clinical Trial
+## 3D US Acquisition & Clinical Trial
 ### How does 3DLIVUS acquire images during the procedure?

 <p align="justify">